silevis/reactgrid/README.md

 # Licensing

-ReactGrid is available in two versions, [MIT](https://github.com/silevis/reactgrid/blob/develop/LICENSE) (this package) which serve the full interface but is limited in functionality and PRO which is fully functional version.
+ReactGrid is available in two versions, [MIT](https://github.com/silevis/reactgrid/blob/develop/LICENSE) (this package) which serve the full interface but is limited in functionality and PRO which is a fully functional version.
 You can compare versions [here](https://reactgrid.com/feature-comparison/?utm_source=github&utm_medium=reactgridfeatures&utm_campaign=licensing).

 (c) 2020 Silevis Software Sp. z o.o.